offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The motif prerequisite covers the idea of pseudocounts, which is used here again as well.
 ```

-The weights of an HMM are typically assigned using past observations.
+The probabilities of an HMM are typically assigned using past observations.
 For example, an observer could have full observability into a machine, watching it transition between hidden states and emit symbols.
-The weights of the HMM for that machine can then be assigned based on those observations.
+The probabilities of the HMM for that machine can then be assigned based on those observations.
 For example, if it was observed that ...

  * symbol x was emitted 17.6% of the time after transitioning to hidden state A, Pr(x|A) = 0.176.
  * symbol x was emitted 0.0%  of the time after transitioning to hidden state B, Pr(y|B) = 0.0.